civicmapper/culvert-toolkit/docs/docs/installation.md

 1. Open the Python Command Prompt that came with your ArcGIS Pro installation.
 3. In the command prompt, run `pip install <path-to-the-whl-file\drainit.whl>`.
 You'll replace `<path-to-the-whl-file\drainit.whl>` with the full path to the wheel file you downloaded in the previous step.

-After that you should see a `Culvert Toolkit` toolbox listed alongside other toolboxes in the ArcToolbox pane of ArcGIS Pro.
+After that you should see a `Culvert Analysis Toolkit` toolbox listed alongside other toolboxes in the ArcToolbox pane of ArcGIS Pro.
 You may need to restart ArcGIS Pro before you see it.